 Nuffield Australia 2020 Scholarship winner

-Bernie Byrnes from Gunning, New South Wales, receives a Nuffield Scholarship from Westpac Agribusiness.
-He will investigate the current opportunities and risks associated with purchasing farmland, seeking to identify trends relating to agricultural land values and lease rates.
+Bernie Byrnes from Gunning, New South Wales, received a Nuffield Scholarship from Westpac Agribusiness.
+He has been investigating the current opportunities and risks associated with purchasing farmland, seeking to identify trends relating to agricultural land values and lease rates.